ratschlab/tensor-sketch-alignment/README.md

 Detailed explanations will be added soon.
 The files that have been run to create the plots are found in `metagraph/experiments/sketching`.

 ## Developer Notes
 Metagraph and the Tensor Sketch Aligner is distributed under the GPLv3 License (see LICENSE).
-Please find further information in the AUTHORS and COPYRIGHTS files.